Get an Instant Quote For Probate/Executor Insurance

 Why do you need specialist house insurance during probate?

-During the period of probate, the property remains in the ownership of the deceased’s estate – until its future is determined in accordance with the will.
+During the period of probate, property remains in the ownership of the deceased’s estate until its future is determined in accordance with the will.

 But that property – both the building and its contents – still needs the protection of insurance against the common, potentially substantial, risks of fire, flooding, storm damage, theft, vandalism and the like.

-Indeed, house insurance after the death of the policyholder is one of the duties of anyone appointed as an executor of the deceased’s will and estate.
+Indeed, managing the details of house insurance after the death of the policyholder is one of the duties of anyone appointed as an executor of the deceased’s will and estate.

 During probate, it is not appropriate to attempt a simple transfer of the existing home building and contents insurance likely to have been arranged by the deceased.
 Such insurance is also likely to be inadequate for a property that, in all likelihood, is probably going to stand empty and unoccupied during the probate period.

-That is just when regular forms of home insurance reflect the added risks and perils typically faced by an unoccupied property and insurers generally restrict or remove standard cover altogether once it has been empty for a period of between 30 and 45 days (the precise period varying slightly from one insurer to another).
+That is when regular forms of home insurance are vulnerable to the added risks and perils typically faced by an unoccupied property.
+As such, insurers generally restrict or remove standard cover altogether once a property has been empty for a period of between 30 and 45 days (the precise period will vary slightly from one insurer to another).

-That is why comprehensive cover for the building needs to be restored with specialist insurance for executors of estates – protecting the property which remains in probate and helping to meet the executors’ duty to ensure that the property is safe and secure.
+That is precisely why comprehensive cover for the building needs to be restored with specialist insurance for executors of estates.
+This will protect the property while it remains in probate and help to meet the executors’ duties to keep the property safe and secure.

-Flexible house insurance after the death of the policyholder may be adjusted and extended to meet the changing deadlines for the completion of probate – and ensure that the property remains adequately safeguarded.
+Flexible house insurance after the death of the policyholder may be adjusted and extended to meet the changing deadlines for the completion of probate.
+It can also ensure that the property remains adequately safeguarded.

-Home insurance for executors is based on similar principles to the home insurance arranged by owner-occupiers and, therefore, comprises three main components:
+Home insurance for executors is based on similar principles to the home insurance arranged by owner-occupiers and comprises three main components:

-- building insurance: this protects the structure and fabric of the property, against such potentially destructive risks as fire, storm damage, flooding, impacts, theft and vandalism and typically provides sufficient cover for the complete rebuilding of the property following a major incident and its total loss;
+• Buildings insurance: This protects the structure and fabric of the property against potentially destructive risks like fire, storm damage, flooding, impacts, theft and vandalism.
+It also typically provides sufficient cover for the complete rebuilding of the property following a major incident and its total loss.

-- contents insurance: just as the term suggests, this provides protection for the contents of the home – the value of which may be substantial if it is an elderly person who has lived there – and an “all risks” policy may also cover accidental damage;
+• Contents insurance: This provides protection for the contents of the home – the value which may be substantial – and an “all risks” policy may also cover accidental damage.

-- property owner’s liability: this is an important aspect of any property insurance since it provides indemnity against potentially substantial claims that may be made by any visitor, neighbour or member of the public who is injured or has their property damaged through some form of contact with the house.
+• Property owner’s liability: This is an important aspect of any property insurance becuase it provides indemnity against potentially substantial claims that may be made by any visitor, neighbour or member of the public who is injured or has their property damaged through some form of contact with the house.

 Unoccupied property insurance

-One of the big differences of the home for which you might be responsible as an executor is the likelihood of the deceased’s home standing empty throughout the period of probate.
-When the property is empty, the insurance cover that normally protects the home when it is continuously occupied is likely to be restricted or may lapse altogether.
+As an executor, you may suddenly find yourself responsible for managing the deceased’s home while it stands empty during the period of probate.
+When the property is empty, the standard insurance cover that normally protects it when it is occupied is likely to be restricted or may lapse altogether.

 Insurance for executors of estates also needs to consider the likelihood of the home being left empty and unoccupied during the period of “administration” or probate.

-With the loss of the standard home building and contents insurance which previously protected the property whilst someone lived there, unoccupied property insurance restores the necessary safeguards – and, so helps the executor fulfil his or her obligations for maintaining the house in a safe and secure condition, pending the end of the period of probate.
+Unoccupied property insurance restores the necessary safeguards, helping the executor to fulfil his or her obligations for keeping the house in a safe and secure condition, pending the end of the period of probate.

-Since the process of probate may take an indefinite period of time to complete, this type of home insurance for executors, and the unoccupied property insurance which may need to be incorporated into it, may be tailored to meet any given timescale – including months at a time, rather than the full annual period of cover otherwise demanded of regular home insurance policies.
+The process of probate can take an indefinite period of time to complete.
+Therefore, this type of home insurance for executors, and the unoccupied property insurance which may need to be incorporated into it, can be tailored to meet any given timescale – including on a month-by-month basis.
+As such, you won’t necessarily need to pay for the full annual period of cover that is otherwise demanded of regular home insurance policies.

-You are likely to choose UKinsuranceNET simply because of our expertise and experience in this niche of the insurance market.
+Many of our customers choose UKinsuranceNET simply because of our expertise and experience in this niche of the insurance market.
 We understand the worries and concerns of those with the responsibilities of executor – a role that many might be taking on for the first time.
+That means we can steer you through some of the insurance complications of probate, which means one less headache for you.